 [The intent of the test-case can be included in the documentation of the class.
 This annotation can both be used for models intended as test-cases for implementations, and for models explaining detectable errors.]

-The annotation singleInstance in a class indicates that there should only be one component instance of the class, and it should be in the same scope as the class is defined.
+Only has effect when true, meaning that there should only be one component instance of the class, and it should be in the same scope as the class is defined.
 The intent is to remove the class when the component is removed and to prevent duplication of the component.

 A connector component declaration may have the following annotation: